adamghill/alldjango.com/content/articles/serve-multiple-django-sites-from-one-cloud-server.md

 ### Sign up

-There are lots of options for servers in the cloud, however the easiest one I have used with `CapRover` is `Digital Ocean`.
+There are lots of options for servers in the cloud, however the easiest one I have used with `CapRover` is Digital Ocean.
 [Sign up for an account](https://m.do.co/c/617d629f56c0) to get started.

 ### Create a project